OpenBMB/MiniCPM-V/README.md

 ##### Addressing Various Audio Understanding Tasks

-MiniCPM-o-2.6 can also be used to address various audio understanding tasks, such as ASR, speaker analysis, general audio captioning, and sound scene tagging.
+MiniCPM-o 2.6 can also be used to address various audio understanding tasks, such as ASR, speaker analysis, general audio captioning, and sound scene tagging.

 <details>
 <summary> Click to show Python code running MiniCPM-o 2.6 with specific audioQA task. </summary>